Honeymoon registry

 A honeymoon registry is a service, typically on the Internet, that assists engaged and married couples in financing their honeymoons.

 History

-Honeymoon registries (also known as a "travel registry" - a registry for travel related items) began in the 1990s as an additional service provided by travel agents and agencies.
+Honeymoon registries (also known as "travel registries"—registries for travel-related items) began in the 1990s as an additional service provided by travel agents and agencies.
 Some are still set up in this manner and require the wedding couple to use their travel agency to book their honeymoon.
 More recent honeymoon registries are not involved with the planning and booking of the honeymoon.
 Instead, they provide the couple with a customizable web page to share their honeymoon plans with others and accept gifts toward the honeymoon.
 As "non-traditional" registry options such as a honeymoon registry become more popular, large registry services have added this option to complement their "traditional" fare.

 Services offered

 Most honeymoon registries allow a couple to create and customize a registry web page with photos and details of their upcoming wedding and honeymoon.
 Wedding guests are invited to visit the registry site so they may contribute a monetary gift to cover a portion of the honeymoon or a specific activity as detailed by the couple.

 Other common features of honeymoon registries: